 P. The court reserves the right to impose time limitations on the presentation of evidence where counsel are unable to manage the anticipated duration of their presentations.
 The court discourages presentation of duplicative expert witnesses.

 Q. Refer to participants, including your own client(s), as “Mr.” or “Ms.” or other appropriate title such as “”Dr.” rather than by first names in open court.

+Counsel are reminded of the obligations in Loc.
+R. 96 regarding title insurance.
 Firms representing clients in foreclosure actions should note that once a Judgment Entry is journalized the case is terminated from our active trial docket.
 This does not mean that it is dismissed.
 Please see attached Instructions to Counsel on Foreclosure Cases.